actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 What if I already complete the questions once?
 I will do it again.
 By doing so, I build familiarity and confidence.
 With more confidence, I am less likely to second guess my answer and go with my instincts.
+Compeleting the sample question 2-3 times is adequate for me to feel safe and confidence.
-To be hornest, the exam questions are very repetitive.
+To be hornest, the exam questions are also very repetitive.
 You definite have learnt a way to solve it.
 When facing diffcult questions, I will just fall back to first principals and try multiple approach until it works.
 And, it works.